UAE National Day break: Dh2,500 packages, group trips popular among young travellers

-Agents said ticket prices for the National Day holidays had already peaked, making it a more expensive affair for last-minute bookings
+Agents said ticket prices for the National Day holidays have already peaked, making it a more expensive affair for last-minute bookings

 Several youngsters, particularly the Gen Z-ers, are preferring to travel on a budget during the UAE National Day break.
 Travel agents say they are travelling with groups of friends to reduce the cost of the trip.